How To Install Ubuntu On Windows Using VMware Workstation Player

 Ubuntu is among the popular operating systems used for production and development purposes.
 It might be required to try it out or run in the dual-mode without allocating dedicated hardware to it.
 We can run it as a guest operating system on Windows Operating System using the VMware Workstation Player without actually installing it on dedicated hardware.
-This tutorial provides all the steps required to install Ubuntu 18.04 LTS as a guest operating system on Windows 10 using the Easy Install Mode of VMware Workstation Player 15.
+This tutorial provides all the steps required to install Ubuntu 18.04 LTS as a guest operating system on Windows 10 using the regular installation of VMware Workstation Player 15.
 The steps should be similar for other Linux operating systems.

 This tutorial assumes that you have access to Windows System with at least 8 GB of memory and VMware Workstation Player is already installed on it.
 You can also follow How To Install VMware Workstation Player On Windows 10.

 Open the Official Page to download the Ubuntu 18.04 LTS Desktop.
 It provides the options to download Ubuntu Desktop as shown in Fig 1.